arp242/arp242.net/_posts/2016-09-04-yaml_probably_not_so_great_after_all.markdown

 ----------

-Don’t get me wrong, it’s not like YAML is absolutely terrible – it’s probably better better than [using JSON][json-no] – but it’s not exactly great either.
+Don’t get me wrong, it’s not like YAML is absolutely terrible – it’s probably better than [using JSON][json-no] – but it’s not exactly great either.
 There are some drawbacks and surprises that are not at all obvious at first, and there are a number of better alternatives such as [TOML][toml] and other more specialized formats.
 Personally I’m not likely to use it again when I’ve got a